 Current Status and Protection

 The eastern box turtle is considered Extirpated by the Committee on the Status of Endangered Wildlife in Canada and is not protected by the federal Species at Risk Act or Ontario’s Endangered Species Act, 2007.
-It is not listed as a Specially Protected Reptile under the Ontario Fish and Wildlife Conservation Act.
-These acts do not protect individuals of this species or their habitat.
 The International Union for Conservation of Nature lists the status of the eastern box turtle as Vulnerable.
-The species’ status was last confirmed in October 2012.
-Additional detail about legal protection for species at risk in Ontario is available on our Legal Protection page.
+The species’ status was last confirmed in August 2010.

 Learn more about reptile and amphibian conservation and what you can do to help these species on our Reptile and Amphibian Stewardship page.